About

 Why study at Macquarie?

-Rankings success: Macquarie is ranked #1 in Sydney for teaching quality and learning resources1.
-We’re also ranked among the top 1 per cent of universities in the world2, with three subjects ranked in the top 50 globally and 7 in the top 100.
+Rankings success: Macquarie is ranked #1 in Sydney for coursework and class dynamics1.
+We’re also ranked among the top 1 per cent of universities in the world2, with six subjects ranked in the top 100 globally and 17 in the top 2003.

 Degrees co-designed by industry: Many of our degrees are shaped by the latest industry trends and can be adjusted to respond to the needs of industry in real time.